 Unfortunately it is not possible to climb Kilimanjaro without a guide.

 In 1991 the Tanzanian government and Kilimanjaro National Park Authority changed it’s policy towards unsupported treks on Mount Kilimanjaro.
-You can download the most recent copy of the National Parks Ordinance (2003) here.

 In short the regulations require that all trekkers are accompanied by a registered and licensed guide.